 - Be able to use their literacy to access the world around them

 - Have access to the literacy of today…with the technological advances of our age

 We know that literacy and communication skills are essential for all our pupils.
 We recognise that the skills developed in Literacy and Communication promote learning across the curriculum.
 We aim for our pupils to communicate effectively both verbally and non-verbally with others in a range of social situations, appropriate to their levels and needs to be able to express themselves creatively and imaginatively to the best of their ability.
 Literacy at Linden Lodge embraces speaking and listening, reading and writing and each of our pupils develops their skills in these areas at their own pace with differentiated learning pathways and support that is carefully tailored to their needs and learning styles.

-To support our pupils who use braille we also use a range of braille reading schemes including Take Off, Abi books, Hands on, Fingerprints.
+To support our pupils who use braille we use a range of braille reading schemes including Take Off, Abi books, Hands on, and Fingerprints.